xinchishenwang/Yuxin-Fan.github.io/about/index.md

 -----------------------------------------

-I am a penultimate year student in the B.Ec program of [School of Statistics and Mathematics]() in the [Central University of Finance and Economics (China)]().
-My GPA after 5 semesters is 3.6/4.0.
+I am a penultimate year student in the B.Ec program, major in Economics Statistics, of [School of Statistics and Mathematics]() in the [Central University of Finance and Economics (China)]().

 I am a R user and python learner, also a fan of R. I enjoy the moment of using R.